GoogleCloudPlatform/cloud-pubsub-samples-python/appengine-push/README.md

 - Enable the "Google Cloud Pub/Sub" API under "APIs & auth > APIs."

-- For local development, also create a new client ID of type Service account.
-Save the private key with a strict permission.
+- For local development also follow the instructions below.

+  - Go to "Credentials" and create a new Service Account.

+  - Select "Generate new JSON key", then download a new JSON file.

+  - Set the following environment variable.

+    GOOGLE_APPLICATION_CREDENTIALS: the file path to the downloaded JSON file.

 ## Prerequisites